-The history of her case exhibits the un-conscious malpractice of educated ignorance, which cannot cope with such conditions because the knowledge of the nervous system which explains such cases and their treatment, has been carefully excluded from medical colleges, whose graduates, suppos-ing themselves well educated, are involved in darkness as to nervous phenomena and psychic life.
-Materialistic ignorance speaks of her pow ers as abnormal-of semething that cannot possibly exist, because it exists in no one else, and is no part of the common endowments of humanity.
-But in truth the psychic powers which she exhibits have belonged to the human race in all ages; they are not at all as rare as eloquence, and though they are comparatively undeveloped, there are a number of persons here to-night who possess the same endowments as Miss Fancher, and some who could surpass her in their exhibition.
+The history of her case exhibits the un-

+conscious malpractice of educated ignorance, which cannot cope with such condi-tions because the knowledge of the nervous system which explains such cases and their treatment, has been carefully excluded from medical colleges, whose graduates, suppos-ing themselves well educated, are involved in darkness as to nervous phenomena and psychic life.
+Materialistic ignorance speaks of her pow ers as abnormal-of something that cannot possibly exist, because it exists in no one else, and is no part of the common endowelse, and is no part of the common endow-ments of humanity.
+But in truth the psy-chic powers which she exhibits have be-longed to the human race in all ages; they are not at all as rare as eloquence, and though they are comparatively undevelop-ed, there are a number of persons here to-night who possess the same endowments as Miss Fancher, and some who could surpass her in their exhibition.